DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/JobinGlassey_def/index.markdown

 with.
 Then, consider how a particular meaning of Switzerland may or may not be equivalently expressed by e.g. *Schweiz* (in German) or *Suisse* (in French).
-Finally, think of all the different meanings Switzerland can have for individual people...
+Finally, think of all the different meanings Switzerland can have for individual people.

 If one types 'Switzerland' into Google’s search query field, there is no disambiguation – only web search results and ads.
 (Plus search options,